Father’s Day At The Red Table: Kevin Hart Joins Will Smith For Special Conversation Breaking Down Stereotypes About Black Dads [VIDEO]

 One of the things that Will and Kevin bonded over was their experiences as #girldads and especially the struggle they faced to help prepare their daughters for a world where some men are completely unlike their fathers.
 Will described the clashes he had with Willow when she was between the ages of 16 and 19, and he felt she was too trusting and naive, while he was aware of how predatory men could be.
 Kevin summed up the conundrum with this question, “How do you tell your daughter who you were, before you became the man that you are?”

-The episode goes live on Facebook Watch, today Sunday June 20th at noon EST.
+The episode goes live on Facebook Watch, today Sunday June 20th at noon EST. Watch the full episode HERE

 Comments